Human Mobility Index

 - python code or command to reproduce the error

-- information on your environment: versions of python, gdal and numpy and system memory
+- information on your environment: versions of Python, GDAL, and Numpy and system memory

 Copyright